andrewMacmurray/my-site/content/blog/stylish-robot-buttons-from-mars.md

 2 Years ago at [Elm in the Spring conference](https://elminthespring.org/), Brian Hicks gave a fantastic talk about building Buttons ([Robot Buttons from Mars](https://www.youtube.com/watch?v=PDyWP-0H4Zo)).

-The idea was that with something extremely configurable like a button (imagine how many different valid combinations of colour, size, icon, fills, hovers you can make for buttons!), a really nice way of controling that complexity is to build up an opaque data structure to represent those options and write small functions that change some of the options.
-Once you configure that data structure you can render the button from that data structure.
+The idea was that with something extremely configurable like a button (imagine how many valid combinations of colour, size, icon, fills, hovers you can make for buttons!), a really nice way of controlling that complexity is to build up an opaque data structure to represent those options and write small functions to change some options.
+Once you configure that data structure you can render the button from it.

 It's a simple and surprisingly powerful solution - it balances flexibility to customise the button but helps clients configure buttons correctly by restricting what they can do.
 All with very fashionable pipelines ​💅